Regulations and policies

 - the University holds a licence which permits the copying you want to carry out

-- Up to 5% or one whole article (whichever is greater) from a single issue of a journal
+- One whole article (whichever is greater) from a single issue of a journal

 Copying and printing e-books